Availity/sdk-js/README.md

 - Run `npm install`
 - Commits should use the [Angular Commit Format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).
 Scope should one of packages under `./packages/`.
 If a commit applys to multiple packages, leave out the scope.
 - Release versions with Semantic version and `npm run release`.
 The version is determined by analyzing the commit messaging.
-To use a customer version, run `npm run release <VERSION>`.
+To use a custom version, run `npm run release <VERSION>`.

 ## License
 [MIT](./LICENSE)